Origin and OriginPro

 - Add equations to your graph (MathType or LaTeX App)

-- Add an image from external file
+- Add an image from external file or web

 - Add and format tables